 - Take some of the lamb mixture, and top the dough leaving a little of the edges uncovered.
 You want to press the lamb into the dough a bit...but not too hard.
 Repeat with all remaining flatbreads.

-- Transfer the pizzas onto the heated pizza stone, and back for around 15 minutes or until the lamb is cooked.
+- Transfer the pizzas onto the heated pizza stone, and bake for around 15 minutes or until the lamb is cooked.
 You may have to do this twice, depending on how large your pizza stone is, etc. Keep checking every 5 minutes to ensure it is not burning and it is cooking evenly.

 - Ok!
 Admire the thing of beauty you have created, and garnish with onion tossed with sumac, parsley, and generous drizzling of lemon juice!